Keihan 3000 series: Premium Car introduction

 The 3000 series' Premium Cars share some attributes with those of the 8000 series fleet, such as the golden passenger door on each side and Nanoe X air purifiers.
-However, they differ from the 8000 series' Premium Cars as they feature a seat pitch of 1,040 mm, a 20 mm increase over those of the 8000 series.
+However, they feature a seat pitch of 1,040 mm, a 20 mm increase over those of the 8000 series.
 They also feature compact "Infoverre Window Series Bar Type" external LCD destination displays.

 The introduction of the Premium Cars led to the 3000 series receiving the Laurel Prize again in 2022, with the Japan Railfan Club citing the cars' "high degree of perfection".

+On 18 August 2025, Keihan announced its plans to introduce additional Premium Cars across its 3000 series fleet from the start of the revised timetable on 26 October of that year.
+The new-build cars are planned to replace each set's fifth car.